 It’s not just old bridges that collapse due to deterioration and neglect.
 As the collapse of arches over a new pedestrian bridge in Hickory, NC, in February 2022 and the collapse of a pedestrian bridge being constructed on Wake Tech’s Northern Wake Campus in Raleigh, NC, in 2015 indicate, new bridges also can fail due to faulty design or construction.

 When a bridge collapse occurs, anyone on or near the bridge can be injured or killed.
 Bridge collapse survivors or family members of those who were killed may seek compensation for their losses.
-A legal claim that involves government entities, the failure of engineering structures and/or negligent construction requires a law firm with experience and resources to pursue a complex case.
-In North Carolina, the legal team at Younce, Vtipil, Baznik & Banks, P.A. is ready to provide you with dedicated legal guidance.
+A legal claim that involves government entities, the failure of engineering structures, and/or negligent construction requires a law firm with experience and resources to pursue a complex case.
+In North Carolina, the bridge collapse lawyers at Younce, Vtipil, Baznik & Banks, P.A. are ready to provide you with dedicated legal guidance.

 For a free case evaluation, call us or fill out our online contact form now.
 You’ll pay no attorney’s fee unless and until you receive compensation from your claim.

 Who Is Liable After a Bridge Collapse in North Carolina?

 Highway bridges are typically owned by the state under the authority of the Department of Transportation or by a municipality.
 A bridge at a state school, like Wake Tech, is owned by the state.
 By law, North Carolina counties do not own or maintain roads and bridges.

 This means a legal claim after being injured in a bridge failure might be filed against a governmental entity.
 State and local governments have adopted laws that waive the doctrine of sovereign immunity, in certain situations, but they’ve established strict procedures and deadlines for suing them.